TVasyl/epam_git_lesson/README.md

 # epam_git_lesson
-The lessons about git byepam
+The lessons about git by epam